 Facebook also allows for fine-grained ad segmentation based on just about any demographic you can imagine; this is especially powerful for targeting and retargeting specific real-estate audiences.

-On top of that, Facebook ads remain the most economical choice among both traditional and digital media.
+On top of that, real estate Facebook Ads remain the most economical choice among traditional and digital media.

 While you should certainly invest in an “organic” presence on Facebook, those 12,176 leads I brought up earlier are driven by ads.

-Facebook Ads for Real Estate: The “How” of Getting Started
+Real Estate Facebook Ads: The “How” of Getting Started

 When setting up your account — which Facebook makes incredibly easy — be sure to specify under Billing both an overall “Daily Spend Limit” as well as an overall “Account Spend.”